qelectrotech/qelectrotech-doc/source/users/drawing/lop.rst

    to `Working with element`_ section.

-The advantage of drawing control panels using QElectroTech and not with a different CAD tool is the posibility to create links between the `elements`_.
-A link between the `elements`_ which represents the electrical component at the `schema`_ and the `elements`_ which represents the component at the drawing will reduce the future effort; the effort from the manufacturing, intallation and maintenace phase of the project.
+The advantage of drawing control panels using QElectroTech and not with a different CAD tool is the possibility to create links between the `elements`_.
+A link between the `elements`_ which represents the electrical component at the `schema`_ and the `elements`_ which represents the component at the drawing will reduce the future effort; the effort from the manufacturing, installation and maintenance phase of the project.

 .. figure:: /_external/_images/en/qet_lop.png